bobthecow/fig-standards/proposed/psr-1-coding-style-guide/0500-control-structures.md

 how they look and reduces the likelihood of introducing errors as new lines get added to the body.

-Do not perform variable assignment within `if` or `elseif` expressions.
+Avoid performing variable assignment within `if` or `elseif` expressions.
 This reduces the difficulty of determining if the intent was to assign or to check equivalence.
 For example, this ...